 The truly obsessed get their artisan bacon by mail and many even subscribe to bacon-of-the-month clubs at the legendary Zingerman's Deli in Ann Arbor, Mich., or the Oxnard-based Grateful Palate, paying up to $20 a pound plus shipping.

-You don't have to go to such lengths, however,
+You don't have to go to such lengths, however, to find remarkable bacon.

 Meaty Niman Ranch bacon, lightly smoked over applewood, is widely available for $4.69 a 12-ounce package at Trader Joe's stores.
 Although it was not part of our tasting, I used it to test many of the recipes for this story.
 There was more meat to each slice, the flavor was more subtle than most supermarket bacon and I experienced very little shrinkage.